EdgarGF93/pyxscat/README.md

 ## 1) Download the requirements.txt file from the GitLab

-## 2) Go to your python destinated directory and install the required packages (where the requiremens.txt is stored)
+## 2) Go to your python destinated directory and install the required packages (where the requirements.txt is stored)
 ```
 cd /user/Python
 pip install -r requirements.txt
 ```

+# Run pyxscat

-## 3) Once the module is installed in the path of your environment, open the GUI:
+## 1) Once the module is installed in the path of your environment, open the GUI:
 ```
 pyxscat
 ```

-## 4) Tutorial of the GUI.
+## 2) Tutorial of the GUI.
 You have a .ppt file in the PyXScat folder, to learn a minimum set of steps to start handlind your data:
 ```
 Tutorial/pyxscat_tutorial.ppt
 ```